microsoft/LEMA/README.md

 ### Evaluation

 Our evaluation is based on [vLLM](https://github.com/vllm-project/vllm) (0.1.4) for faster inference.
-We need to first merge the fine-tuned adapter into the original base model, and then run vllm inference.
+You need to first merge the fine-tuned adapter into the original base model, and then run vllm inference.

+To reproduce the reported resutls in the paper, you can use our fine-tuned adapters in [LEMAv1](https://huggingface.co/LEMAv1).
+For instance, to reproduce the result with Llama-2-70b on GSM8K, you can use [LEMAv1/peft-Llama-2-70b-gsm8k](https://huggingface.co/LEMAv1/peft-Llama-2-70b-gsm8k) and run the following script.

 ```sh
 # Example: evaluation process for llama2-70b on GSM8K